ideditor/schema-builder/README.md

 Upon merging into the `main` branch, this is sent to Transifex for translating to other localizations.
 Changing the name of an existing preset will require it to be re-translated to all localizations.

+A preset can optionally reference the label of another by using that preset's name contained in brackets, like `{preset}`.
+In which case the presets's _terms_ and _aliases_ are also automatically sourced from that other field.
+This is for example useful for regional presets which should get the same labels as the preset they are based on.

 This property is required.
 There is no default.

 ##### `aliases`